MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 You can configure full and incremental crawls based on the scheduling options present here.
 By default, incremental crawl is set for every 15 minutes, and full crawl is set for every day.
 If needed, you can adjust these schedules to fit your data refresh needs.

 ## Troubleshooting
 ### Invalid credentials detected.
-Please check the credential info and check the permissions of the service account.
+Check the credential info and check the permissions of the service account.
 This error occurs when the service account lacks necessary permissions for Google Drive access.
-Please check the credentials info of the account and ensure that they are correctly filled in the setup page.
+Check the credentials info of the account and ensure that they are correctly filled in the setup page.
 ### The required permissions for users/files are missing.
 Authentication error, one or more required OAuth scopes to your service account are missing.
 Your service account must include both API scopes:

 `https://www.googleapis.com/auth/admin.directory.user.readonly`

 `https://www.googleapis.com/auth/drive.readonly`
 ### Failed to capture file information.
-Please ensure the workspace is not empty and has files accessible to the admin.
+Ensure the workspace is not empty and has files accessible to the admin.
  During the connector setup, at least one file must be present in your organization's workspace to test the connection successfully.